How to Cut Zinnias for a Vase or Bouquet

 6. Place the cut zinnia stem into your container of lukewarm water to keep the stem from dying.

 7. Take a clean, sterile vase and fill it with lukewarm water.
-Mix in some flower food or preservative.
+Mix in some flower food or preservatives.

-9. Place your zinnia stems in the vase and enjoy!
+9. Place your stems in the vase and enjoy!

 How Long Will Cut Zinnias Last For?

 Cut zinnia flowers can have a long vase life, so you can enjoy them for several days.
-If kept in optimal conditions, cut zinnias can last between 7 and 12 days in a vase.
+If kept in optimal conditions, they can last between 7 and 12 days in a vase.
 Keep them somewhere cool, dry, and away from direct sunlight.
-Change the water in the vase regularly to keep your zinnias hydrated.
+Change the water in the vase regularly to keep your flowers hydrated.

 Tips for Extending the Life of Zinnia Cut Flowers